 IoT in Pharma Industry – Benefits, Security Challenges & Solutions

-The emergence of IoT has brought significant changes in the pharmaceutical industry: From keeping a track of the production line, to inspecting the process in the supply chain, to improving patient outcome - IoT is revolutionizing the way drugs are manufactured, delivered and consumed.
+The emergence of IoT has brought significant changes in the pharmaceutical industry: From keeping a track of the production line, to inspecting the process in the supply chain, to improving patient outcome – IoT is revolutionizing the way medicines are manufactured, delivered and consumed.

 - An American pharma company that utilizes vacuum pump to freeze-dry drugs by reducing humidity lost products worth $20 million when their $3,500 pumps broke down.
 After facing the huge loss, the company enabled IoT sensors to its pumps and other machinery, taking IoT and big data analytics services from Bigfinite.
 The sensors collect data, which is stored in the cloud-based platform.
 And the company is notified prior if any breakdown is likely to occur, so that the company takes preventive measure before the production is affected.

 - When the refrigerator of a pediatrician malfunctioned in 2014, the entire batch of vaccine got wasted as it was kept in lower than the recommended temperature to preserve vaccines.
 In two years span (2014-15), the organization had to complete revaccination for more than 4000 kids.